-This Court should summarily deny the FTC's motion to strike because it has not met its burden to show that it would be prejudiced by the affirmative defenses if they were to remain in the case.
-The FTC has not provided the Court with any evidence to suggest that it will suffer any undue burden from litigating these affirmative defenses.
+This Court can (and should) deny the FTC's motion to strike at the outset because the FTC has not met its burden to show that it would be prejudiced by the affirmative defenses if they were to remain in the case.
+The FTC has not provided the Court with any evidence to suggest that it will suffer any undue burden or harm from litigating the alleged affirmative defenses.
 Because the FTC has not met this burden, its motion must fail.
 See FTC v.
-Hope Now Modifications, No. 09-1204, 2011 WL 883202, at 4 (D.N.J Mar.
+Hope Now Modifications, No. 09-1204, 2011 WL 883202, at \4 (D.N.J., Mar.
 10, 2011) (refusing to strike affirmative defenses absent "real" prejudice); F.T.C. v.
-Mazzoni & Son, Inc., No. 06-15766, 2007 WL 2413086 (E.D.
-Mich.
-Aug.
+Mazzoni & Son, Inc., No. 06-15766, 2007

+WL 2413086 (E.D.
+Mich., Aug.
 14, 2007) (reserving judgment until motion for summary judgment stage since no prejudice to FTC in refusing to strike failure to state claim defense in early stages of litigation); F.T.C. v.
-Bronson Partners, LLC, No. 04-1866, 2006 WL 197357, at 2 (D. Conn.
-Jan.
+Bronson Partners, LLC, No. 04-1866, 2006 WL 197357, at \2 (D. Conn., Jan.
 25, 2006) (denying motion to strike where there may be a set of facts to support the defendants' claim even though the defense may ultimately prove unsuccessful).

-Each of the defenses asserted by Defendants are is related to the claims asserted by the FTC in its Complaint.
-Moreover, the defenses raise significant factual and legal issues which have not been fully developed (or developed at all in discovery which is yet to begin in earnest).
+Each of the defenses asserted by Defendants are related to the claims the FTC asserts in its Amended Complaint.
+Moreover, the defenses raise significant factual and legal issues that have not been fully developed (or developed at all in discovery during which a single deposition has yet to be taken (after the preliminary injunction was denied)).
 Defendants have adequately placed the FTC on notice regarding the defenses that it intends to pursue in the course of this litigation.
 For these reasons, the Court should deny the FTC's motion without further analysis.

-B. Defendants Properly Pled Affirmative Defense No. 1 - "Failure to State a Claim."
+B. Defendants Properly Pled Affirmative Defense No. 1-"Failure to State a Claim."

 Defendants have properly pled their first affirmative defense, which asserts that the FTC has not stated a claim upon which relief can be granted.
 The Federal Rules of Civil Procedure govern what content belongs in a Complaint and what content belongs in an Answer.
 Fed.
 R. Civ.
 P. 8, 12.
 Defendants are required to raise certain defenses in their Answer irrespective of whether those defenses are consistent with the FTC's allegations in the Complaint.
 See, e.g., Fed.
 R. Civ.
 P. 8.
-Indeed, Federal Rule 12(h)(2)(A), not cited by the FTC in its Motion, permits a party to raise "failure to state a claim" in "any pleading allowed or ordered under Rule 7(a)," which includes the Answer.
-Such a defense must be stated affirmatively in a responsive pleading or else it is waived.
+Indeed, Rule 12(h)(2)(A), not cited by the FTC in its Motion, permits a party to raise "failure to state a claim" in "any pleading allowed or ordered under Rule 7(a)," which includes the Answer.

-The FTC argues that Defendants are collaterally estopped from raising "failure to state a claim" as an affirmative defense because this Court denied Defendants' motion to dismiss.
+The FTC suggests that Defendants are collaterally estopped from raising "failure to state a claim" as an affirmative defense because this Court denied Defendants' motion to dismiss.
 "The doctrine of collateral estoppel" applies "when an issue of ultimate fact has been determined by a valid and final judgment."
 Chavez v.
 Weber, 497 F.3d 796, 804 (8th Cir.
 2007).
 "A denial of a motion to dismiss is not a final judgment."
 Sentinel Ins.
 Co. v.
-Haines, No. 07-0690, 2008 WL 4247788, 2 (W.D.
-Mo.
-Sept.
+Haines, No. 07-0690, 2008 WL 4247788, \2 (W.D.
+Mo., Sept.
 10, 2008).
 See also In re Coleman Enters., Inc., 275 B.R.
 533, 538 (B.A.P.
 8th Cir.
 2002) (concluding that the denial of a motion to dismiss is not a final order because the case proceeds).
 Because this Court's denial of Defendant's motion to dismiss is not a final judgment on the merits, collateral estoppel does not apply.